roymoran/nrf52832/README.md

 GNU_PREFIX ?= arm-none-eabi
 ```

-## Build and Flash
+## Build and Flash Application Code + SoftDevice
-To build source and flash the MCU you can use the VS Code tasks.
+To build and flash the MCU you can use the VS Code tasks.
 Alternatively, run make from the command line.

 ```bash
 # see make commands available